developmentseed/landsat-util/README.rst

 **Search**

-To Search rows and paths with date and cloud coverage limit and download images
+To search paths and rows with date and cloud coverage limit and download images

 .. code-block:: console